AdrienPoupa/laradose/README.md

 ### 2.1 Automated installation

 A Bash script is provided to install Laradose automatically.
 It will add the required files to your project's folder and help you configure Laradose.
 This is the preferred method.
+Before running the script, it is recommended to commit your project so you can revert to the previous state if needed.
 To use it, `cd` into your project's folder and run:

 ```
 $ wget https://raw.githubusercontent.com/AdrienPoupa/laradose/master/laradose.sh && chmod +x laradose.sh